timbrinson/FloraCatalog/docs/DESIGN_SPECS.md

     *   **Header Icons:** Hide sort/drag icons for narrow utility columns to save space.
 Center-align their headers.
     *   **Fit Algorithms:**
         *   *Auto Fit:* Measure content width.
         *   *Fit to Screen:* Distribute available screen width among flexible columns.
-Give priority (more width) to `scientificName`.
+Give priority (more width) to `taxonName`.
 Respect "Locked" columns (do not stretch them).
 *   **Tree/Flat Toggle:**
     *   In the "Tree" column header, include a button (Icon Only) to toggle between Flat View (normal table) and Tree View (groups rows by Genus -> Species -> Infraspecies).
     *   Tree View uses "Virtual" header rows for the groups.